elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/what-is-design-pattern.md

 ---

-### Why is maintainable code much more difficult to write than maintainable design patterns?
+### Why is managing written code so much more complicated than writing maintainable design patterns?

 <details>
   <summary>